tetratelabs/eg-course/docs/index.md

 # Introduction

-This is the companion site to Tetrate's Envoy Gateway course, which will be published in November.
+This is the companion site to Tetrate's Envoy Gateway course, which will be published on [Tetrate Academy](https://academy.tetrate.io/) in November 2024.

 ## Artifacts